LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 ---

 [^micrograd]: For example, Micrograd defines a `Value` class that has a custom definition for `__add__`.
 The same is true of the `Tensor` objects in PyTorch.

-[^softmax]: As an example, see how NNLib.jl calculates the derivative of the [softmax](https://github.com/FluxML/NNlib.jl/blob/381a41f2b912eb924f1a6c256a9bf49a593e4b67/src/softmax.jl#L72).
-Instead of calculating the Jacobian and then $J^{\dagger}\Delta$, they calculate the product in a single step using a `broadcast` and `sum`.